-When your application is accepted, administrators with the Charles Center will set up the appropriate Honors section with an override and send you an email once it's ready.
+When your application is accepted, administrators with the Charles Center will set up the appropriate Honors section with an override and send you an email in August or January depending on the semester you begin.
 You are responsible for registering for the course during open enrollment or during add/drop.

 All Honors application forms submitted before the last day of classes in May will be processed during the summer and you will be able to register during the open registration period.
 All forms submitted by the first day of classes will be processed during the add/drop period.